bitcoin-computer/docs/Examples/non-fungible-token.md

 order: -30
 ---

-# Non Fungible Token (NFT)
+# Non-Fungible Token

-Let's explore how ERC721 style contracts can be implemented on Bitcoin.
+Let's explore how ERC721 style non-fungible token (NFT) contracts can be implemented on Bitcoin.
 The code is written and tested [here](https://github.com/bitcoin-computer/BRC721).

 In the ```NFT``` class, we have a constructor and a ```send``` function.
 The constructor initializes a new token with a url and an initial owner.
 The ```send``` function adds the new owner to the list of owners of this token.